TristanWebber/garage_monitor/esp_rs_no_std/README.md

     current_millis_fn: fn() -> u64,
 ```

-To connect to the MQTT broker from first principles, all we need to do is write a header and packet complaint with the MQTT specification over the socket and listen for a ConAck packet from the broker.
+To connect to the MQTT broker from first principles, all we need to do is write a header and packet compliant with the MQTT specification over the socket and listen for a ConAck packet from the broker.
 Let's use the mqttrust crate to create these packets for us:

 #### **`Cargo.toml`**
 ```toml